Project Youth Skip to main content

 What is Project Youth?

 Volunteers inspire fifth and sixth-grade students from Title I schools to achieve a higher education by giving them a glimpse of campus life.
-At this annual event, volunteers lead these young students on a campus tour and to breakout sessions that teach them about some of the amazing opportunities for learning ahead of them.
+At this annual event during Winter semester, volunteers lead these young students on a campus tour and to breakout sessions that teach them about some of the amazing opportunities for learning ahead of them.
 Then, all of the students and volunteers will gather together for a "Power Rally," which is a high-energy, closing assembly.
-Our next event will happen during Winter semester.
-Check back soon for more details!

 How do I get involved?